Christy (novel): Plot

 While attending a 1912 Christian revival meeting, 19-year-old Christy Huddleson is fascinated to learn about an Appalachian mission program when the founder describes the work his group is doing and the needs of the Cutter Gap community.
 Christy, the daughter of a well-to-do family in Asheville, North Carolina, is drawn to the idea of volunteering to teach the needy Cutter Gap students.
-Her parents are initially reluctant, but she persists and soon makes travels to the remote area in eastern Tennessee.
+Her parents are initially reluctant, but she persists and soon travels to the remote area in eastern Tennessee.

 From her first day in the Appalachians, she is challenged by the primitive conditions and the folk medicine beliefs of the mountain people.
 Her mentor at the mission, a Quaker named Alice Henderson, encourages her to notice also the beauty in the community and people, and to help preserve the best of the Appalachians in ways that will help the locals to become self-sustaining.
 Christy and her co-worker, minister David Grantland, try to educate local students.
 They also try to teach their neighbors an alternative to the family feuding and cycle of revenge that have been a tradition for decades.
 Local physician Neill MacNeill is an agnostic who grew up in the mountains; he seeks to make Christy more sympathetic to locals' concerns and traditions.

 Plot threads include Christy's experiences in the school house and her burgeoning friendships with local women, David's challenges in reaching a community that views him as an interfering outsider, family feuds, moonshiners who use schoolchildren as workers, and questions of faith.
 As Christy becomes better acquainted with MacNeill and Miss Alice, she discovers that the physician's late wife was Miss Alice's daughter (conceived when a predatory visiting minister raped Alice as a young woman).
 She learns that the physician's agnosticism was partly a reaction to the apparent injustice of his wife's death.
 Christy's faith is tried by these and other revelations, at the same time that she is romantically drawn both to the minister and the physician.